LeonardoBrambilla/podcast-portal/README.md

 # About
-- This project is gallery and authentication with firebase
+- This project is gallery of podcast in MERN

 # Setups of Project
 - React for build frontend